|1994 Copa Libertadores|

 Carlos Bianchi debuted with Vélez Sarsfield at the age of 18.
 In 1973, Bianchi was signed by Stade de Reims in France, where he was top scorer in Lique in 1974, 1976 and 1977.
-In 1977 he joined Paris Saint-Germain in which Bianchi was again the top scorer of the league in 2 seasons spent in the club. he also played for Strasbourg.
+In 1977 he joined Paris Saint-Germain in which Bianchi was again the top scorer of the league in 2 seasons spent in the club.
+He also played for Strasbourg.
 He is the top scorer in the history of Vélez Sarsfield with 206.
 He was capped 14 times between 1970 and 1972.

 Claudio Husaín, Nicolás Otamendi, Oscar Ruggeri, Mauricio Pellegrino, Ricardo Gareca, Mauro Zarate, Rolando Zárate, Sergio Zárate, Lucas Pratto, Juan Carlos Bujedo, Julio Asad , Emiliano Papa, Carlos Ischia, Carmelo Simeone, Luis Gallo, Leandro Somoza, Roberto Pompei, Ernesto Sansone, Osvaldo Zubeldía, and Juan Carlos Mendiburu, Omar Wehbe, Patricio Camps, Agustín Cosso, Juan Manuel Martínez.

 -- I have limited information on Carmelo Simeone.
 His name came up in my research.
 I only put him on honorable mention.

 -- Oscar Ruggeri seldom mentioned as an all-time great for the club, but he was South American Footballer of the Year and Footballer of the Year of Argentina while playing for them.